Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WS2812B/WS2812B - Patterns.rst

 In this example, we will be using the AmebaD board to control the WS2812B RGB LED, using the SPI peripheral to create the waveform necessary for the LEDs.

-WS2812B basics allows you to control a single LED with a color or fill all the LED with the same color.
+WS2812B patterns controls LED (Strip / Ring / Stick / Board) with different colors with different LED patterns.

 Procedure
 -----------